 Light the night

 Red light doesn’t disrupt sleep.
 It has something to do with wavelengths and science and I’m not here to explain it to you.
 What I am here for, is to tell you to get red nightlights for your little ones.
-We love these because they can be set to automatically turn on in the dark.
+We use nightlights from Emagine A because they can be set to automatically turn on in the dark.
 They give off enough light to see what you’re doing, without blasting baby with a bright light that can confuse them in the middle of the night.
 In fact, we have them all over our house so that we can see our way to the bathroom and to baby’s room in the dark.

 What’s that noise